These notes apply to Kubuntu 18.04 and Thunderbird 60.9.1.

 Uninstall Thunderbird

-Rename Thunderbird data folders
+Remove Thunderbird data

-mv /home/user/.thunderbird /home/user/.thunderbird 60.9.1 backup mv /home/user/.cache/.thunderbird /home/user/.cache/.thunderbird 60.9.1 backup
+mv /home/user/.thunderbird /home/user/.thunderbird 60.9.1 backup

 Install Thunderbird